What does a Regional Councillor do?

 Most committees and Council meet once every six weeks (eight times per year), with additional meetings held as required.
 Several committees meet quarterly, and one or two more frequently than six-weekly.

-Most meetings are held in the Greater Wellington offices, 15 Walter St in Wellington city, but two are regularly held in the Wairarapa, and one rotates across locations in the region.
+Most meetings are held in the Greater Wellington offices, off upper Cuba Street (15 Walter Street), but two are regularly held in the Wairarapa, and one rotates across locations in the region.

 Meetings take as long as necessary to get through their agendas.
 Some can be reasonably short, and others quite long, depending on the size of the agenda and the matters needing to be considered.
 An estimate of average duration would be two-and-a-half to three hours per meeting.
 Very few would go over four hours over the course of a year.

-A Councillor is appointed to a minimum of two committees, so an indicative meeting schedule, across six weeks is as follows:
+Applying a six week period for a Councillor appointed to a minimum of say two committees might present an indicative workload, as follows: